ballerina-platform/ballerina-dev-website/learn/guides/running-ballerina-programs-in-the-cloud/function-as-a-service-with-ballerina/azure-functions.md

 ## More Samples

-In this section we will be using different types of triggers, bindings to build azure functions to intergtate with different azure services using concepts explained in the above sections.
+In this section we will be using different types of triggers, bindings to build azure functions to integrate with different azure services using concepts explained in the above sections.

 ### HTTP Trigger -> Queue Output

 The following Ballerina code gives an example of using an HTTP trigger to invoke the function, a queue output binding to write an entry to a queue, and also an HTTP output binding to respond back to the caller with a message.

 First of all we need to create a queue to hold the outputs of the function.
-We can do that by accesing the storage account that was created alongside the function app in the prerequisites.
+We can do that by accessing the storage account that was created alongside the function app in the prerequisites.
 Select Queues in the sidebar in the storage accounts.
 Click on the add queue button and enter the same value as the value of the "queueName" property in the below QueueOutput annotation.

 ```ballerina
 import ballerinax/azure_functions as af;